 An exhibition organized by the National Portrait Gallery, London, in collaboration with the artist and the Morgan Library & Museum.

 David Hockney: Drawing from Life is made possible by Mr. and Mrs. Robert King Steel and Katharine J. Rayner.
-Additional support is provided by Dian Woodner and David and Tanya Wells.
+Additional support is provided by the Rita Markus Fund for Exhibitions, with assistance from Dian Woodner and David and Tanya Wells.